CannedInsects/CannedInsects.github.io/README.md

 ### Links you can look at
 A song I think is pretty neat: https://youtu.be/EeVMCOfYhJo
 Garfield: https://www.gocomics.com/garfield/2007/11/26
+Here's the second page of this that I made my mom partner with me to make: https://github.com/CannedInsects/CannedInsects.github.io/blob/main/second

 ### Conclusion
 Did you know one of the largest species of beetles are the Rhinoceros beetle, they can grow up to 6 inches and some people keep them as pets?